Carrum Downs

 Carrum Downs has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects that may affect this region.
-Notable ones include 42-50 Hall Road Townhouses, Lavender Hill Reserve Multi-use Courts, 21 Mccormicks Road Townhouses, and Carrum Downs Recreation Reserve Improvements.
+AreaSearch identified fifteen projects that could affect the region.
+Notable ones are: 42-50 Hall Road Townhouses, Lavender Hill Reserve Multi-use Courts, 21 McCormicks Road Townhouses, and Carrum Downs Recreation Reserve Improvements.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.